 - Sumptuous fan-cooled living space spilling onto the deep front veranda, furnished with sofas

-- Separate Dinning Room with a Dinning Table for 10 with adjoining separate kitchen
+- Separate Dining Room with a dining table for 10 with adjoining separate kitchen

 - Fan-cooled lounge TV lounge with 42-inch screen, DVD player, built-in sofa and views over the plunge pool